Divyan5h3/Divyan5h3/README.md

 # 💫 About Me:
-Im currently a rising junior and a James Scholar studying Computer Science at the University of Illinois.
+Im currently a senior and a James Scholar studying Computer Science at the University of Illinois.
 My vision is to ultimately help people by providing them with technology that can impact their lives positively.

 ## 🌐 Socials: